 We are at the forefront of developing a new class of therapeutics that may address the root cause of many diseases of aging.
 By selectively eliminating or modulating senescent cells, we may restore aging or damaged tissues to a more functionally healthy state.

 UBX1325 is the first senolytic approach intended to target senescent cells in diseased vasculature of the eye, while leaving healthy blood vessels intact.
-UBX1325 is currently in clinical development for diabetic macular edema and age-related macular degeneration.
+UBX1325 is currently in clinical development for diabetic macular edema.

 Diabetic macular edema (DME) is the leading cause of blindness in adults with diabetes and a common complication of diabetic retinopathy.
 Current standard of care poses significant patient burden and many do not respond to these therapies.
 UBX1325 may be the first of a new class of neovascular treatments that provide a viable and much needed alternative to current treatment modalities.